kmhofmann/selene/README.md

   * [Overview](docs/overview.md): Brief summary of the current feature set.
   * [Rationale](docs/rationale.md): Why implement a new library for image representation, processing, and I/O?

+Building & usage:

   * [Building the library](docs/building.md): How to build from source.
   * [Dependencies](docs/dependencies.md): Description of optional dependencies.
-  * [Installation](docs/installation.md): Installation using package managers.
+  * [Installation](docs/installation.md): Installation using package managers (vcpkg/Conan).
+  * [Usage](docs/usage.md): Using the built and/or installed library as a dependency in other projects.

+Documentation & status:

-  * [API documentation and status](docs/documentation.md): API documentation, examples, supported compilers.
+  * [Documentation and status](docs/documentation.md): API documentation &amp; examples.
+  * [Status](docs/status.md): Supported compilers &amp; status/roadmap of the library.
   * [Known issues](docs/known_issues.md): Known issues and possible workarounds.
   * [Contribution guidelines](CONTRIBUTING.md): How to contribute to the library.